 - Cocaine — 10 grams or more

 - Heroin or morphine — 4 grams or more

 - MDMA or ecstasy — 100 tablets, capsules, etc., or more

 - LSD — 100 tablets, capsules, etc., or more

-A Charleston drug trafficking attorney could explain the minimum amounts of other types of drugs and controlled substances that constitute drug trafficking under state law.
+A Charleston attorney could explain the minimum amounts of other types of drugs and controlled substances that constitute drug trafficking under state law.

-In addition to being charged with drug trafficking, it is also possible for a defendant to be simultaneously charged with other drug offenses in Charleston.
+In addition to being charged with drug trafficking, it is also possible for a defendant to be simultaneously charged with other drug offenses.
 Other potential charges include manufacturing, distributing, selling, possession with the intent to distribute, or conspiracy to manufacture, sell, or distribute illicit drugs or controlled substances.
 A drug trafficking lawyer in Charleston could help defend against multiple correlated drug charges.

 Sanctions for Drug Trafficking in Charleston

 The sanctions for drug trafficking offenses in our area vary based on the substance allegedly being trafficked, as well as whether it is a first, second, or subsequent offense.
 For example, the sanction for a first offense of trafficking between 10 and 100 pounds of marijuana includes a prison sentence of 1-10 years, but 5-20 years for a second offense.
 A third or subsequent offense is punishable by a mandatory prison sentence of 25 years.

 Similarly, the sanctions for a first offense of trafficking between 10-28 grams of cocaine includes a prison sentence of 3-10 years.
 A second offense is punishable by 5-30 years in prison, while a third or subsequent offense is punishable by 25-30 years in prison.
 A local attorney could work to mitigate the penalties for a defendant’s specific charge.